 MYANMAR'S countryside is very poor and its society is highly unstable.
 The long conflict has destroyed the tradition of entrepreneurship and weakened the position of women.

 We work in 100 villages in the states of Rakhine and Kayin, supporting women's equality committees, teamed-up companies and saving and loan groups.
-Our activities include training women in basic entrepreneurial skills and providing leadership companies set up by women sewed more than 3,700 face masks.
+Our activities include training women in basic entrepreneurial skills and providing leadership training.

-Covid-19 made it difficult for women to earn a living, but women's groups, for example in Rakhine, adapted to the new circumstances by starting the production of women received a loan in Rakhine.
+Covid-19 made it difficult for women to earn a living, but women's groups, for example in Rakhine, adapted to the new circumstances by starting the production of face masks.